-Chronic limb ischaemia refers to the development of reduced perfusion to the lower limbs.
+Chronic limb ischaemia (CLI) refers to the development of inadequate perfusion to the lower limbs.

-Smoking and diabetes are the two most significant risk factors for developing PAD.
+Smoking and diabetes are the two most significant risk factors for developing peripheral vascular disease.

 Early LEAD is typically asymptomatic, with intermittent claudication commonly the first symptom experienced.